Bertrandbenj/juniter/docs/workspace/HTTP_API.md

 #### `blockchain/with/renewed`
 **Goal**

-GET the block numbers containing renewed (members updating their membership).
+GET the node numbers containing renewed (members updating their membership).

 **Parameters**